-License Product Name EXPRESSCLUSTER X 5.0 for Linux VM EXPRESSCLUSTER X SingleServerSafe 5.0 for Linux VM EXPRESSCLUSTER X SingleServerSafe for Linux VM Upgrade
+License Product Name EXPRESSCLUSTER X 5.1 for Linux VM EXPRESSCLUSTER X SingleServerSafe 5.1 fc or Linux VM EXPRESSCLUSTER X SingleServerSafe for L inux VM Upgrade

 Registering the VM node license is done on all the virtual servers of the servers constructing the cluster.
 Of servers constituting the cluster, register the VM node license on all the virtual servers.
 There are two ways of license registration; using the information on the license sheet and specifying the license file.